BIDNIJA EXTRA VIRGIN OLIVE OIL

-The Bidnija olive oil produced by the Mediterranean olive oil academy in conjunction with the Maltese olive farmers were picked in late September in the Madliena area of Malta over two days.
+The olives used for the Bidnija olive oil produced by the Mediterranean olive oil academy in conjunction with the Maltese olive farmers were picked in late September in the Madliena area of Malta over two days.

 The olives were then sent to Sicily where they were pressed by a specialist olive mill and the resulting olive oil was sent to a certification panel in northern Italy where they judged the oil to be certified as extra virgin quality.

 This lovely extra virgin olive oil is at the moment only produced in small quantities but there is a growing interest in Malta about their indigenous olive varieties and several groups are working on increasing the amount of oil that can be produced, but this will take some time as the new trees that are currently being planted will only start to produce reasonable amounts of oil in five years time.

 We are lucky to work with the Spiteri family who have been growing Bidni olive trees for over fifteen years and more trees will be planted in January 2020 which will allow them to increase the amount of olive oil they can produce in the future.